+356-2033-01-78

 Family of a third-country national living in Malta

-• a spouse over 21 years old;
+• spouse over 21 years old;

 • unmarried minor children of both spouses.